 Results for the $q = 3$ and $q=6$ nHSYK Hamiltonian, see Figs.~\ref{fig:kt26q3} and \ref{fig:dsffq3q6}, confirm the picture obtained for $q=4$.
 Agreement with the random matrix predictions corresponding to the expected universality class is observed for $\tau > \sqrt D$.
 The area below the small-time peak decreases markedly for increasing values of $q$.
-This is expected since a larger $q > 2$ brings the nHSYK Hamiltonian closer to a random matrix, as more entries of the Hamiltonian are non-zero.
+This is expected since a larger $q > 2$ brings the nHSYK Hamiltonian closer to a random matrix, as more entries of the Hamiltonian are nonzero.
 The area below the peak is proportional to $2^{N/2}/{N \choose q}$.
 For $N=24$, it is given by $14.84$, $2.02$, $0.39$, and $0.03$ for $q=2$, $3$, $4$, and $6$, respectively.
-The area below the peak, responsible for the $n^2$ dependence of the number variance at large $n$, is directly related to the inverse of this ratio.